League-of-Foundry-Developers/foundry-vtt-types/README.md

 We aim to support the latest patch release of minor versions of Foundry VTT, starting with 0.7.

-At the moment, only 0.7.10 is supported.
-Work on 0.8.x is in progress but there is still a lot to be done.
+At the moment, the latest 0.7.x and 0.8.x versions are supported.
+However, note that work on 0.8.x has not been completed yet, so there are still quite a few things which are either missing or typed incorrectly.
+Take a look at [0.8.x issues](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/issues?q=is%3Aopen+is%3Aissue+label%3A%22foundry+0.8.x%22) to see what still needs to be done.
 ## Installation

 You can install foundry-vtt-types from the [npm registry](https://npmjs.org/).
 We provide distribution tags for the different supported Foundry VTT versions that have the form `fvtt-<foundry-version>`.
-For example, the distribution tag for Foundry VTT 0.7.10 is `fvtt-0.7.10`.
+For example, the distribution tag for Foundry VTT 0.8.8 is `fvtt-0.8.8`.

 In order to install the desired version, run